tanuj888/Terraform-with-CI-CD/README.md

 1. AWS

-   AWS will be used to host the application, cloud infrastructure, and any other services we may need to ensure the Uber app is deployed properly.
+   AWS will be used to host the application, cloud infrastructure, and any other services we may need to ensure the VPC is deployed properly.

 2. GitHub